kamchur/flutter_naver_login_sdk/packages/NaverLoginSDK/README.md

 Refer to [the Android Development Guide](https://developers.naver.com/docs/login/android/android.md) for better understanding. <br/>
 For Android, no additional settings are required.
 Isn't that great? </br></br>
-If you are using proguard-rules.pro, please configure it as follows.
+If you are using `proguard-rules.pro`, please configure it as follows.
 ```shell
 -keep public class com.nhn.android.naverlogin.** {
 public protected *;